 The second one, however, is more clearly in canon.
 The Thirteenth Doctor shows up on a few occasions to warm her hands.
 At one point, she departs in the TARDIS, then returns later to rekindle the fire.
 We don’t know where this is, or what she’s doing, but considering the Doctor’s whole schtick is being able to travel through time and space, this could work just about anywhere and any-when.

 How long is it?
-An hour exactly.
+Just 10 minutes.

 Hearthstone Murloc Yule Log